tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Delegated credentials limit the exposure of the private key used in a (D)TLS connection by limiting its validity period.
-An attacker who compromises the private key of a delegated credential can impersonate the compromised party in new TLS connections until the delegated credential expires.
+An attacker who compromises the private key of a delegated credential can cannot create new delegated credentials, but they can impersonate the compromised party in new TLS connections until the delegated credential expires.

-However, they cannot create new delegated credentials.
 Thus, delegated credentials should not be used to send a delegation to an untrusted party, but are meant to be used between parties that have some trust relationship with each other.
 The secrecy of the delegated credential's private key is thus important, and access control mechanisms SHOULD be used to protect it, including file system